jnear/cs211-data-privacy/index.md

 ## Announcements

+- **10/22/18**: Homework 6 [has been posted](https://github.com/jnear/cs295-data-privacy/blob/master/homework/Homework%206.ipynb).
+It is due on Monday, 10/29/18 at 11:59pm. **Office hours**: due to travel this week, office hours are *rescheduled* for Friday, 10/26, from 1-3pm.
+If you would like to meet but can't make it during that time, please email me.

 - **10/19/18**: There will be **no class** next week (10/22 and 10/24).
 HW5 remains due on 10/22, and HW6 will be released on 10/22.

 - **10/12/18**: I've posted a [correction to the definition of local sensitivity at distance *k*](https://github.com/jnear/cs295-data-privacy/blob/master/slides/local-sensitivity-correction.pdf).
 The definition I gave in class was not correct.
 The corrected definition will be important for your ability to complete Homework 5 - please send me an email if you have any questions about the corrected version.